rdfostrich/article-jws2018-ostrich/content/fundamentals.md

 separately for additions and deletions.
 The indexes for the three different triple component orders ensure that any triple pattern query can be resolved quickly.
-The additions and deletions are stored in separately because access patterns to additions and deletions in deltas differ between VM, DM, and VQ queries.
+The additions and deletions are stored separately because access patterns to additions and deletions in deltas differ between VM, DM, and VQ queries.
-To support inter-delta DM queries, each addition and deletion value contains a _local change_ flag that indicates if the change is not relative to the snapshot.
+To efficiently support inter-delta DM queries, each addition and deletion value contains a _local change_ flag that indicates if the change is not relative to the snapshot.
 Finally, in order to provide cardinality estimation for any triple pattern, we store an additional count data structure.